Quality Assurance System [Handbook]

 GACE content test scores are used in advanced programs for other school personnel to provide an external assessment of candidates’ content knowledge.
-Though not a requirement for program completion, candidates must pass the GACE content tests in their intended field of certification in order to be recommended to the Professional Standards Commission for a clear renewable certificate.
+Though not a requirement for program completion, candidates must pass the Georgia Assessments for the Certification of Educators (GACE) content tests in their intended field of certification in order to be recommended to the Professional Standards Commission for a clear renewable certificate.
 Test results are reviewed annually by program faculty and advisory committees and used to guide decisions and make program and unit improvements.
 The GACE ETS Portal allows access to summary report pass rates on each GACE content test and detailed information on the number of questions answered correctly by candidates in each test subfield.
 This information is used to determine content areas in which instruction may need to be improved or enhanced.

 Each year the inductee and employer surveys are administered by the Georgia Professional Standards Commission (GaPSC).
 The GaPSC disseminates the aggregate results of the surveys to each institution in the University System of Georgia.
 Since the survey data are not disaggregated by program, it only provides an overall picture of graduates' and employers' perceptions of the preparation provided by educator preparation programs in the university.